VL-CZ/refdocgen/README.md

 ### Documentation versioning

-You can optionally generate versioned documentation, allowing users to switch between multiple versions.
+You can optionally generate versioned documentation, which allows users to switch between multiple versions.
-To do this, it is necessary to use the `--doc-version` option.
+To do this, use the `--doc-version` option.

-The version can be switched using the dropdown in the bottom menu.
+The version can then be switched using the dropdown menu at the bottom of the page.

 #### Examples

-Generate two versions of the documentation, using these commands (the output directory needs to be the same):
+Generate two versions of the documentation using these commands (the output directory must be the same):

 ```bash
 refdocgen MyLibrary.dll --doc-version v1.0